sirisian/ecmascript-types/ranges.md

 ## Types

+A range is not itself an ordered endpoint value.
+Using a statically known built-in range as another range's endpoint, or on the built-in path of `<`, `<=`, `>` or `>=`, is an early type error, including in an unused body.
+The range literal supplies its range type without requiring an outer annotation; parentheses and participating constant aliases preserve it.
+The endpoints' ordering does not give the interval an ordering.

+Applicable declared and derived operators dispatch first: a class can deliberately define `operator<(r: Range.<uint8>)`.
+Equality, `contains` and other interval operations remain valid.
+A union is rejected only when every possible dispatch path establishes the forbidden built-in operation; unknown operands retain runtime checks.
+The rule uses the resolved built-in identity, so a user class named `Range` does not acquire this restriction.
+This exclusion does not impose a numeric-only whitelist on all endpoint types or change reference liveness.

 A range is a value type class, so ```0..<10``` allocates nothing and copies by value.
 The endpoint kinds are distinct types, because an omitted endpoint is a different shape, not a missing value:

 ```js